 Primary and secondary methods of data collection are two approaches used to gather information for research or analysis purposes.
 Let's explore each data collection method in detail:

-Primary data collection involves the collection of original data directly from the source or through direct interaction with the respondents.
-This method allows researchers to obtain firsthand information specifically tailored to their research objectives.
+The first techniques of data collection is Primary data collection which involves the collection of original data directly from the source or through direct interaction with the respondents.
+This method allows researchers to obtain firsthand information tailored to their research objectives.
 There are various techniques for primary data collection, including:

 a.
 Surveys and Questionnaires: Researchers design structured questionnaires or surveys to collect data from individuals or groups.
 These can be conducted through face-to-face interviews, telephone calls, mail, or online platforms.